Earl of Effingham

 His eldest son, the sixth Baron, died childless and was succeeded by his younger brother, the seventh Baron, a prominent military commander.
 In 1731 he was made Earl of Effingham in the Peerage of Great Britain.
 His grandson, the third Earl, served under William Pitt the Younger as Master of the Mint from 1784 to 1789 and was Governor of Jamaica from 1789 to 1791.
 He died childless and was succeeded by his younger brother, the fourth Earl.
 On his death in 1816 the earldom became extinct.

 The barony descended to a third cousin, the eleventh Baron.
 He was the grandson of Lieutenant-General Thomas Howard, a son of George Howard, younger brother of the fifth Baron.
-Lord Howard of Effingham was a General in the Army.
+Lord Howard of Effingham was a general in the Army.
 In 1837 the earldom of Effingham was revived when he was made Earl of Effingham, in the County of Surrey, in the Peerage of the United Kingdom.
 He was succeeded by his eldest son, the second Earl.
 He represented Shaftesbury in Parliament as a Whig from 1841 to 1845.
 The titles descended from father to son until the death of his grandson, the fourth Earl, in 1927.
 He never married and was succeeded by a first cousin, the fifth Earl, the son of Captain the Hon.
 Frederick Charles Howard (1840–1893), second son of the second Earl.
 His eldest son, the sixth Earl, died childless in 1996.
 He was succeeded by his nephew David, the seventh Earl, who died in 2022, being succeeded by his son, the 8th earl (born 1971), the present holder of the titles.

 Another member of this branch of the Howard family was Field Marshal Sir George Howard active in the mid-18th century.
 He was the son of the aforementioned Lieutenant-General Thomas Howard and the brother of Henry Howard, father of Kenneth Alexander Howard, 1st Earl of Effingham.

 The family seat in the 21st century is Readings Farmhouse, near Blackmore End, Essex.

+The Effingham Howards were not included in a remainder on the restoration of the Dukedom of Norfolk in 1660 and therefore are not eligible to succeed to their ancestors' ancient honours.